scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 10% slower than Spark and Myria; however, it was 25% slower than Dask, the fastest of the tools that we previously benchmarked.

 There are two important caveats to this analysis: the first is that the analysis with the other systems was conducted on a cluster with a fixed allocation of 16 nodes (each node was an AWS r3.2xlarge instance with 8 vCPUs).
 The benchmark code does run faster with more nodes added to the cluster :cite:`mehta2017comparative`.
 The largest amount of data that was benchmarked was for 25 subjects, corresponding to 105 GB of input data and a maximum of 210 GB of intermediate data.
 Notably, even for this amount of data, Cloudknot deployed only two instances of the r4.16xlarge type -- each with 64 vCPUs and 488 GB of RAM.
 In terms of RAM, this is the equivalent of a 16 node cluster of r3.2xlarge instances, but the number of CPUs deployed to the task is about half.
-As shown above, additional scaling can be reached in Cloudknot by expanding the cluster with :code:`min_vcpus`.
+In general, users can choose to scale vertically (i.e., larger instance types, with more CPUs) or horizontally (i.e., more machines of smaller instance types) through the :code:`instance_types` keyword argument to :code:`Knot`.
+Additional scaling can also be reached by expanding the cluster with :code:`min_vcpus`.
 The second caveat to these results is that that the comparison timing data for the other systems is from early 2017, and these systems may have evolved and improved since.

 .. figure:: figures/mri_benchmark.png